 Your document must include these items to comply with ERISA standards:

-Before the ICHRA’s start date, the plan administrator must notify each class of employees of their eligibility at least 90 days before the plan year begins.
+Before the ICHRA’s start date, the plan administrator should notify each class of employees of their eligibility at least 90 days before the plan year begins.
 You also must provide the notice every year you offer the ICHRA.

 The notice must include the following to comply with federal regulations: